Course Presentation

 10.3 Research and statistics.
 Kimball Pomeroy

-10.4 Basic statistical principles for the practicing physicians and embryologists.
+10.4 Basic statistical principles for practicing physicians and embryologists.
 Theodoros Sergentanis

-10.5 The value of systematic reviews and meta-analyses in ART.
+10.5 The value of Systematic Reviews and Meta-Analyses in MAR.
 Efstratios Kolibianakis

 10.6 Evidence Based Medicine.
 Charalampos Siristatidis

-10.8 IVF add-ons: Proper research design and execution.
+10.8 IVF add-ons: Proper Research Methodology and Execution.
 Mara Simopoulou

 Submodules